Table of Contents

 Freud’s approach especially concentrates on early childhood experiences.
 The different stages of psychosexual development, which want to be coped with, make for a great conflict potential.
-If a person fails in one stage of development, a fixation on this stage may occur (oral, narcissistic, anal, phallic, latent and genital).
+If a person fails in 1 stage of development, a fixation on this stage may occur (oral, narcissistic, anal, phallic, latent, and genital).

 Influence of individuals

 Role-taking is when an individual understands other people’s feelings and perspectives.
 Appreciate that other people’s views and roles may differ from their own, how our actions will affect others.
-Role-taking ability involves understanding the cognitive and affective (i.e. moods, emotions, attitudes).
+Role-taking ability involves understanding the cognitive and affective (i.e., moods, emotions, and attitudes).

 Influence of groups

-Reference group is an individual´s frame of reference for understanding:
+The reference group is an individual’s frame of reference for understanding:

 |Perceptions||Cognitions||Ideas of self|

-Helps to guide ones identity by identifiying differences in characteristics, behavior, attitudes.
+It helps to guide one’s identity by identifying differences in characteristics, behavior, and attitudes.

 Socialization is the process through which individuals learn to be functional members of society.
-Continuous sociological process where people learn culture specific:
+A continuous sociological process where people learn culture-specific:

 For older adults, this process involves teaching the younger children.
 For younger children, it involves incorporating information from their cultural surroundings.

 Early social contact is necessary to establish identity formation.
-Harlow´s monkeys were extremely socially deprived from infancy, could not reintegrate.
+Harlow’s monkeys were extremely socially deprived of infancy, could not reintegrate.
 Feral children who are individuals are not raised with human contact or care.
 They will lack normal identity formation or may displace their identity.

-Culture may refer to how a group of people live, their set of values, and behaviors.
-Not all cultures are well accepted in certain regions and/ or countries and this may influence formation of identity.
+Culture may refer to how a group of people lives, their set of values, and behaviors.
+Not all cultures are well accepted in certain regions and/or countries and this may influence the formation of identity.

-Where does “normal“ end and “abnormal“ begin?
-In the ICD-code (F60), personality disorders are listed under personality and behavior disorders with the following description:
+Where does the “normal” end and “abnormal” begin?
+In the implantable cardioverter-defibrillator (ICD) code (F60), personality disorders are listed under personality and behavior disorders with the following description:

-Hardly any diagnosis is as difficult to make as the one for personality disorders.
-The following criteria have to be evaluated – yet always in the light of the current situation and social and cultural context of the person concerned:
+Hardly any diagnosis is as difficult to make as the 1 for personality disorders.
+The following criteria have to be evaluated – yet always in the light of the current situation and the social and cultural context of the person concerned:

 - Emotional responsiveness